Contextual design makes students and this new building feel right at home.

-Situated in the Southern portion of the Zeeland Public school district sits the New Adams Elementary School.
-Serving as a K-5 building, the creation of a welcoming, healthy environment that blended with the surrounding residential developments was paramount to the design.
-The choice of exterior material, including barn wood salvaged from a 19th century barn formerly located on the site, pays homage to the area’s agrarian history, and also to its’ current residential developments.
-During the design phase it was decided that rather than demolishing the barn, it would be deconstructed, allowing portions of the structure to be re-purposed in the building.
-The use of materials and forms familiar to the surrounding area helps to enhance the sense of comfort and familiarity for students.
-Keeping with the philosophy of healthy sustainable learning environments, the mechanical design utilizes ceiling mounted active induction beams, central dual wheel energy recovery units and heat pumps.
-A central horizontal geothermal field with over five miles of underground pipe is the source for earth coupled energy, creating a system approximately 55% more efficient than current state energy code base building systems.
-With future growth in mind, the building was designed to allow for two additional classroom wings and a gymnasium to accommodate the ever growing needs of the district.
+Integrating the style of surrounding residential developments was paramount to the design of this welcoming new K-5 school.
+The chosen exterior materials, including barn wood salvaged from a 19th century barn formerly located on the site, help to enhance student comfort and familiarity.
+In keeping with the philosophy of healthy and sustainable learning environments, the mechanical design utilizes ceiling-mounted active induction beams, central dual-wheel energy recovery units, and heat pumps.
+A central horizontal geothermal field with over five miles of underground pipe is the source for earth coupled energy, creating a system approximately 55% more efficient than current state energy code for base building systems.
+With future growth in mind, the building was designed to allow for two additional classroom wings and a gymnasium to accommodate the expanding needs of this district.